Hotmoka/hotmoka/tutorial/Takamaka.md

 are checked every time a piece of code is run.
 If a dynamic constraint is violated, the transaction that runs the code fails with an exception.

-The static constraints verified by Takamaka are the following (remember that `@Entry` is shorthand for `@Entry(Contract.class)`; the constraints related to overridden methods follow by Liskov's principle):
+Below, remember that `@Entry` is shorthand for `@Entry(Contract.class)`.
+Moreover, note that the constraints related to overridden methods follow by Liskov's principle.

+Takamaka verifies the following static constraints:

 1. the `@Entry(C.class)` annotation is only applied to public constructors or instance methods of a contract;